vacationlabs/haskell-webapps/doc/docs/opaleye/basic-db-mapping.rst

                                       ,tenantBackofficeDomain = required "backoffice_domain"
                                       })

 That's quite a **lot of code** to setup mappings for just one table!
-Most of it is just boilerplate that can easily be abstracted away using typefamilies or some TemplateHaskell.
+Most of it is just boilerplate that can easily be abstracted away using type-families or some TemplateHaskell.
 In fact there are libraries, such as, SilkOpaleye and dbrecord-opaleye which try to give Opaleye an easier-to-use API.

 Strange polymorphic records
 ---------------------------